emard/mini-vnc2-prog/README.md

 In about half a minute it should be done.

 # Troubleshooting

+If programming win V2PROG won't start, try to run FT900 Programming utility first and then V2PROG.
+Maybe some pullup resistors are missing...

 Pin labeled "SLEEP" (actually FTDI chip pin 12, TXEN) should be pulled down to GND with external 10k resistor.